Sam Kydd: Career

-He was the subject of This Is Your Life in 1974 when he was surprised by Eamonn Andrews.
+He was the subject of This Is Your Life in January 1974, when he was surprised by Eamonn Andrews.
+The reserve recorded version, was abruptly broadcast in place of the live feed of the intended subject that night, author Richard Gordon, who declined to take any part in the show's format and the tribute to Richard, was quickly abandoned several minutes into airng, leaving Kydd's tribute, shorter than was oroginally intended.

 Personal life

-Kydd married Pinkie Barnes, an ex-international table tennis champion (she was World Doubles Finalist in 1948) and one of Britain's first women advertising copywriters.
-Their son, Jonathan Kydd, followed his father into the acting profession.
+Kydd married Pinkie Barnes, at Kensington Register Office she was an ex-international table tennis champion (she was World Doubles Finalist in 1948) and became one of Britain's first women advertising copywriters.
+Their only child, is son, Jonathan Kydd, who became an actor.

+Kydd was an avid Chelsea F.C. supporter from his time living in Shepherd's Bush, and had a trial for Queens Park Rangers F.C. and played at Lords cricket ground for charity.

-Kydd died of emphysema on 26 March 1982, aged 67.
-Jonathan Kydd reported that his father smoked up to 80 cigarettes a day.
+Kydd died at Queen Mary's Hospital, Roehampton in London on 26 March 1982, aged 67.
+Jonathan, recalled in his tribute, 'Remember Sam Kydd' that his father was an "extremely heavy smoker, perhaps up to 80 a day", and gave the cause of death as smoking related emphysema.

 Memoirs

 Jonathan Kydd has edited four volumes of his father's memoirs, Sam Kydd: The Unpublished Memoirs, the first of which to be published was Volume 1: Be a Good Boy Sam, 1945–1952 in 2021.
 He has also created a website for him.